 Are matte surface tiles less slippery?

 Definitely not.
 This is a common misconception.
-Glossy or matte, glazed tiles are slippery due to the liquid glass composition of the glaze.
+Whether glossy or matte, glazed tiles are slippery due to the liquid glass composition of the glaze.

-Some tiles are manufactured with a textured surface that provides extra friction.
-However, this friction is measured with a test called dynamic coefficiency of friction (DCOF) Tiles with a value equal or over DCOF 0.42 meets the minimum requirement for wet surfaces.
+Some tiles are manufactured with a textured surface which provides extra friction.
+However, this friction is measured with a test called dynamic coefficiency of friction (DCOF).
+Tiles with a DCOF value equal to or over 0.42 meets the minimum requirement for wet surfaces.
 Tiles with the best performance in wet areas are called R11.